spyglassventures/ethereumzuri/README.md

 ![](docs/form.png?raw=true)
 Click Link to see example form: https://github.com/spyglassventures/ethereumzuri/blob/master/docs/Example_export_form.pdf

+## Future work
+Hash the customs form (XML file, including the transaction hash) submitted to tax authorities.
+Form is varifiable and unqiue, hence can serve as proof.

 ## How it Works
 Users can browse and purchase NFTs representing a range of cars.
 Each NFT is a unique digital asset that represents ownership of a specific car.